cetz-package/cetz/src/draw/grouping.typ

             center: mid,
           )
         }
-        // Custom anchors need to be added last to override the cardinal anchors. anchors += group-ctx.groups.last().anchors
+        // Custom anchors need to be added last to override the compass anchors. anchors += group-ctx.groups.last().anchors
         return anchors.at(anchor)
       },